codebar/tutorials/command-line/introduction/tutorial.md

 ## Example 1: navigating around in the terminal

-Once you opened up your terminal, type in the following after the $ or > sign ($ or > is the prompt, you don't have to retype that in the terminal, only the characters that come after them):
+Once you opened up your terminal, type in the following after the $ or > sign and hit enter: ($ or > is the prompt, you don't have to retype that in the terminal, only the characters that come after them):

 ```bash
 $ pwd